 This study demonstrates that oaks in a closed-canopy forest can indeed be used to generate paleoclimatic data, although care must be taken when attempting to remove the non-climatic portion of the signal.
 The development of a biologically motivated trend removal algorithm is needed to improve current practices in dendroclimatology.
-In addition, care must be taken in closed canopy forests when attempting to use growth series as proxy records as early tree growth can be dominanted by the effects of stand competition as opposed to climatic factors.
+In addition, care must be taken in closed canopy forests when attempting to use growth series as proxy records as early tree growth can be dominanted by the effects of stand competition as opposed to climatic factors (REFS)

+Cyclicity?